ibrahimuludag/OutputCachingTryout/README.md

     {
     ....
     }
-For a `minimal  API`, you can configure as below.
+For a `minimal  API`, you can configure ir as below.

     app.MapGet("/cached", Gravatar.WriteGravatar).CacheOutput();
     app.MapGet("/attribute", [OutputCache] (context) =>